-Spontaneous (coronary or carotid) artery dissection (SCAD) (x) is a very rare, emergency condition caused by a tear in the coronary or carotid artery wall.
-This reduces or stops blood flow to the heart, which results in severe chest pain or a heart attack.
-It is also related to several other conditions, including pregnancy and systemic inflammatory conditions.
-But it is most commonly associated with fibromuscular dysplasia (FMD), a condition characterized by abnormal cellular growth in the arteries (x, x).
+Spontaneous (coronary or carotid) artery dissection (SCAD) (x) is a very rare emergency condition caused by a tear in your coronary or carotid artery wall.
+It reduces or stops blood flow to your heart, which results in severe chest pain or a heart attack.
+It also associated with several other conditions, including pregnancy and systemic inflammatory health concerns.
+But it is most commonly associated with fibromuscular dysplasia (FMD), a condition characterized by abnormal cellular growth in the arteries. (x) (x)

 Causes of SCAD

-SCAD is caused by arterial tears.
-There are three walls that make up the artery and when one of them is disrupted, it allows blood to pass through.
-When the blood pools in the space between the artery walls, it adds pressure and allows the tear to grow even larger.
-The blood remains trapped and solidifies to form a hematoma, or a blood clot, and the artery narrows and becomes blocked, either partially or completely (x).
-Partial blockage causes chest pain and weakens the heart muscles and complete blockage can cause a myocardial infarction — or a heart attack — if blood is unable to get through to the heart muscles (x).
+Arterial tears cause SCAD.
+Three walls make up the artery, and when one of them becomes disrupted, it allows blood to pass through.
+When your blood pools in the space between the artery walls, it adds pressure and allows the tear to grow even more significantly.
+The blood remains trapped and solidifies to form a hematoma or a blood clot, and the artery narrows and becomes blocked, either partially or entirely. (x) Partial blockage causes chest pain and weakens your heart muscles, and complete blockage can cause a myocardial infarction — or a heart attack — if blood cannot get through to your heart muscles. (x)

-However, a heart attack from SCAD is completely different than a heart attack from atherosclerosis, which is another more common cause of heart attacks.
-Atherosclerosis is a condition in which the arteries narrow from plaque buildup (x).
-SCAD occurs without signs of plaque buildup or any other risk factors for heart attack, such as diabetes or high blood pressure.
+However, a heart attack from SCAD is utterly different from a heart attack from atherosclerosis, another more common cause of heart attacks.
+Atherosclerosis is a condition in which your arteries narrow from plaque buildup. (x) SCAD occurs without signs of plaque buildup or any other risk factors for heart attack, such as diabetes or high blood pressure.
 It basically happens without any warning. (x)

 Risk Factors for SCAD

-Doctors do not know exactly what causes arterial tears, but they have identified several risk factors, which helps to narrow it down for you and your family: (x)
+Doctors do not know what causes arterial tears precisely, but they have identified several risk factors, which helps to narrow it down for you and your family: (x)

 SCAD typically impacts women.
-One study analyzed a sample size of 224 cases, in which 71.9 percent were women and only 28.1 percent were men, making gender one of the main risk factors for SCAD (x).
+One study analyzed a sample size of 224 cases, in which 71.9 percent were women and only 28.1 percent were men, making gender one of the primary risk factors for SCAD. (x)

-Autopsy reports have identified inflammation in SCAD cases and link the condition to systemic inflammatory diseases, such as lupus, Crohn’s disease, rheumatoid arthritis and celiac disease (x, x).
-Although it is rare, another study associated SCAD with connective tissue disorders, such as Marfan syndrome (x).
+Autopsy reports have identified inflammation in SCAD cases and link the condition to systemic inflammatory diseases, such as lupus, Crohn’s disease, rheumatoid arthritis and celiac disease. (x) (x)

 Other risk factors include cocaine use and emotional or physical stress.
-One study stated that cocaine can potentially cause SCAD.
-It increases blood pressure and causes constriction in the blood vessels, putting pressure on the artery walls that can result in arterial tears (x).
-Another study stated that intense emotional or extreme physical stress and exercise can trigger SCAD (x).
+One study stated that cocaine might cause SCAD.
+It increases blood pressure and causes constriction in the blood vessels, putting pressure on the artery walls resulting in arterial tears. (x) Another study stated that intense emotional or extreme physical stress and exercise could trigger SCAD. (x)

 Symptoms of SCAD

-In most cases, the first symptom that patients experience is a heart attack because detailed studies usually show a completely blocked artery.
+In most cases, the first symptom you may experience is a heart attack because detailed studies usually show a completely blocked artery.
 The torn artery wall traps the blood between the three layers of the artery.
 A bulge forms, creating a blockage.
-But even if it is only partially blocked, the heart is still not getting sufficient blood flow and the patient has symptoms identical to a heart attack (x).
+But even if partially blocked, your heart is still not getting sufficient blood flow, and you have symptoms identical to a heart attack. (x)

-One of the main signs of a heart attack is excruciating chest pain.
+One of the major signs of a heart attack is excruciating chest pain.
 It is usually in the center of the chest and radiates to the shoulder, back, neck, arms or jaw.
 It is like angina, chest pain caused by reduced blood flow to the heart, but much more severe.
-Chest pain in a heart attack is sudden and lasts longer than a few minutes (x, x).
+Chest pain in a heart attack is sudden and lasts longer than a few minutes. (x) (x)

 To test for SCAD, a doctor will perform cardiac catheterization to test any problems with the heart and coronary arteries.
-It’s a non-surgical procedure where they will insert a tube into the groin and thread it into the arteries to take an X-ray (x).
+It’s a non-surgical procedure where they will insert a tube into your groin and thread it into the arteries to take an X-ray. (x)

 Treatment depends on the severity of the case, whether it causes chest pain or results in a heart attack.
-The patient may benefit from medications, such as blood thinners or beta-blockers, or they may need more advanced procedures (x, x).
+The patient may benefit from medications, such as blood thinners or beta-blockers, or they may need more advanced procedures. (x) (x) Some advance procedures include:

 This treatment uses a small metal coil or tube to hold the narrow or blocked artery open.
-The stent can be positioned in the coronary or carotid arteries in the heart or the neck, as well as the peripheral arteries in the arms and legs (x).
+The medical doctor positions a stent in the coronary or carotid arteries in the heart or the neck, as well as the peripheral arteries in the arms and legs. (x)

-This is one of the most common heart procedures.
-In bypass surgery, the surgeon removes a vein in the chest, arms or leg to bypass the blocked coronary artery, allowing blood to flow to the heart (x, x).
+Bypass surgery is one of the most common heart procedures.
+In bypass surgery, the surgeon removes a vein in the chest, arms or leg to bypass the blocked coronary artery, allowing blood to flow to the heart. (x) (x)

-Typically, recovery time for a stent placement is a few days to a week and at least six weeks after hospital discharge for a bypass surgery (x, x).
-Even after treatment, there is a chance of recurrence, especially in patients with FMD.
+Typically, recovery time for a stent placement is a few days to a week and at least six weeks after hospital discharge for bypass surgery. (x) (x) Even after treatment, there is a chance of recurrence, especially in patients with FMD.
 But a second dissection can occur months or years after the first.
-There is no way to determine if someone will have a recurrence and no way to prevent it (x).
+There is no way to determine if you will have a recurrence and no way to prevent it. (x)

 Supplements for Heart Health